Harmanjeet-Kaur/Exam-IT250423-June302025-Harmanjeet-Kaur/README.md

 3. **Website 3: windowstechies**
    - https://windowstechies.com/-/en/support/?error=Windows%20Application%20Error&gad_source=5&gad_campaignid=20430450463&gclid=EAIaIQobChMIua3en72ZjgMVY0b_AR1ltQytEAAYAiAAEgLckfD_BwE
   - Easy Fix for Windows Application Error: Troubleshooting Steps for a Smooth Experience on Your PC

+# Question 2
+- To address the user's difficulty in finding files with Windows File Explorer, focus on guiding them through the tool's search functionality and organization features.
+Providing them with tutorials from reputable sources like Microsoft Support, YouTube, and a general Windows documentation site can be helpful.
+- Here are three resources that offer tutorials on Windows File Explorer:
+ - 1. Microsoft Support's "Find your files in Windows" page:
+This official Microsoft page provides a comprehensive guide to finding files using File Explorer, including using the search bar, browsing by location, and utilizing the "This PC" view.
+ - 2. YouTube video on finding recent files:
+- A video tutorial can be very helpful for visual learners.
+This YouTube video demonstrates how to find recently opened files and how to organize the view based on date and time.
+ - 3. www.dariawan.com tutorial on Windows file and folder management:
+- This website provides a detailed explanation of how to manage files and folders in Windows, including using File Explorer to locate files, troubleshoot access issues, and understand file permissions.